pi3d/pi3d.github.com/html/_sources/FAQ.txt

       but it might be when the USB mouse is plugged in after the computer has been booted up.

+#   When I try to run a demo I get an error ending ``curses.cbreak()
+    error: cbreak() returned ERR``

+      The chances are that you are trying to run python directly from the IDLE editor.
+Although IDLE works fine for most things, it seems to have issues with the curses module that is used for keyboard input and is incorporated in pi3d.
+Try running the demo from the command line.
+Geany seems to run ok on the Raspberry pi and has python highlighting and context suggestions.

 #.
 It appears from the demos that there are some arguments that are optional.
     For example, can a Shape be drawn without specifying a shader and a texture?